Checklists & smart packing

 Open a completed checklist when you get home and tap Post-trip review.
 The app walks you through unpacking:

-1. Batch location return — the reverse of the packing flow.
-The app lists every item that moved to a destination and suggests its original location.
+- Batch location return — the reverse of the packing flow.
+The app lists every item that was packed for this trip and suggests its Usually lives in location as where to put it back.
 Confirm all, individually, or skip.

 The pre-trip and post-trip flows are symmetric on purpose: every trip starts and ends with a one-screen confirmation that your inventory matches reality.